marianafpereira/DevOps-23-24-JPE-1231845/CA2/Part2/README.md

 ### CA2 Part 2 Maven - Alternative solution with Maven 🛠️

+This project is a simple Spring Boot application that uses Maven for dependency management.
+It incorporates React for the frontend and H2 as an in-memory database.
+Please remember to add the path of Maven to your system's environment variables.
+This is essential for the system to recognize Maven commands from any location in the command line.
+Here's how you can do it on a Windows system:
+1. Right-click on *'Computer'* and choose *'Properties'*.
+2. Click on *'Advanced system settings'*.
+3. In the System Properties window that opens, click on *'Environment Variables'*.
+4. In the Environment Variables window, scroll down in the *'System variables'* section to find the *'Path'* variable.
+Select it and click *'Edit'*.
+5. In the Edit Environment Variable window, click *'New'* and then add the path to the bin directory of the *Maven* directory.
+For example, you might add *C:\apache-maven\bin*.
+6. Click *'OK'* in all windows to close them.
+7. Please replace *C:\apache-maven* with the actual path where you extracted the *Maven* zip file.

+#### Prerequisites

+- Java 8 or higher
+- Maven
+- Node.js and npm

+#### Instructions

 1. Create a new branch called tut-basic-maven using the following command:
    ```groovy
    git checkout -b tut-basic-maven